One Apex service shared by Azure and the data-entry screen flow,

 Prescription_Link__c = Fill record (custom FK)

-Name='Standard Price Book', NOT hardcoded ID
+Name lookup, NOT hardcoded ID

-Every OrderItem update by applyPricing() must set
+update must still set

 Validation_Bypass_Date_Time__c = Datetime.now() or